mna/0value/posts/about Go logging.md

 ---
 Author: Martin Angers
-Title: About Go Logging
+Title: About Go logging for reusable packages
-Date:
+Date: 2016-03-02
-Description:
+Description: There are many different logging packages, and it's not necessarily obvious how to support logging of important events in a reusable package in such a way that those events are logged in the caller application's preferred destination and format.
 Lang: en
 ---

-# About Go logging
+# About Go logging for reusable packages

-<small>(a humble proposal on how to handle the logger for reusable packages)</small>

 My [last post on handling HTTP clients][last] was generally well received as far as I know, so I'm going to push my luck and come back with a similar post, a recommendation for package writers this time on how to handle logging.
-There are many different logging packages, and it's not obvious how to support logging of important events in a reusable package in such a way that those events are logged in the caller application's preferred destination and format.
+There are many different logging packages, and it's not necessarily obvious how to support logging of important events in a reusable package in such a way that those events are logged in the caller application's preferred destination and format.

 ## Current state of Go loggers